Staying alert on the roads

 It’s often thought that driver fatigue just means falling asleep at the wheel, but it also includes tiredness, weariness or exhaustion.
 It can impair your driving long before you ‘drift off’ at the wheel.
 For example:

-- It can cause slower reactions
+- It can cause slower reactions.

-- Decreased concentration
+- Decreased concentration.

-- It may take longer for you to understand traffic situations
+- It may take longer for you to understand traffic situations.

-The most common effects on your driving include:
+And the most common effects on your driving include:

-- Difficulty staying in your lane or drifting off the road
+- Difficulty staying in your lane or drifting off the road.

-- Unnecessary changes in speed
+- Unnecessary changes in speed.

-- Reactions diminished in dangerous traffic situations
+- Reactions diminished in dangerous traffic situations.

 Driver fatigue is difficult to identify as a contributor of a crash, so it is likely that it is under-recorded and contributes to more crashes than we actually realize.

-- Get a good night’s sleep before driving long distances, preferably 8 hours
+- Get a good night’s sleep before driving long distances, preferably 8 hours.

-- Avoid driving during the hours you would normally be sleeping
+- Avoid driving during the hours you would normally be sleeping.

-- If you normally have a mid-afternoon nap, then you should avoid driving at this time
+- If you normally have a mid-afternoon nap, then you should avoid driving at this time.

-- Make sure you’re fully awake before driving following a sleeping period
+- Make sure you’re fully awake before driving following a sleeping period.

-- Share the driving if possible
+- Share the driving when you can.

-- Plan your journey to include rest breaks, at least every 2 hours
+- Plan your journey to include rest breaks, at least every 2 hours.

-- Listening to music can be a short term solution
+- Listening to music can be a short term solution.

-- Avoid taking medication that may lead to drowsiness
+- Avoid taking medication that may lead to drowsiness.

 For more information on driver fatigue, check out NZTA’s Fatigue Factsheet.